Fun DIY Emotions Sensory Bottles for Toddlers

 Step 1: Sort the Water Beads

 Pick one color of water beads for each bottle.
-For example:

 Step 2: Add Glitter and Glitter Glue